kazimuth/tendon/DESIGN.md

 ideally, binding implementors only need to look at api and abi -- rust backend is already done?

 can also ignore abi layer / define your own: java <-> rust

+idea: some sort of rule-based API rewriting system?

+- self->self methods can be refactored to not move ownership (just reassign to target slot)
+- Builder pattern can be converted to kwargs in some cases
+- borrows that auto-drop

 ### pitch